taj-ny/Darkly/README.md

 > [!NOTE]
 > A script called `install.sh` is now available which both builds and installs this application style.

-`./install.sh` will remove if existing, build and install Lightly using both QT5/QT6 dependencies.
+`./install.sh` will remove if existing, build and install Darkly using both QT5/QT6 dependencies.

 `./install.sh QT5` will build & install using only QT5/KF5 dependencies.

 `./install.sh QT6` will build & install using only QT6/KF6 dependencies.

-`./install.sh remove` will remove Lightly.
+`./install.sh remove` will remove Darkly.

 #### Void Linux